11 Best Restaurant Loyalty Programs That Drive Sales

 Program type: Tier-based

 Every dollar you spend at Chick-fil-A gets you 10 points closer to a reward.
 Plus, the best part?
-You only need 200 points to snag your first reward — that's practically a steal!
+You only need 200 points to snag your first reward—that's practically a steal.

 What you can learn from Chick-fil-A:

-- Silver Tier: Increase the reward value with free drinks, small sides, or a percentage off entire meals.
+- Silver tier: Increase the reward value with free drinks, small sides, or a percentage off entire meals.
 This motivates members to visit more often to climb the ladder.

-- Gold Tier: Unleash the premium rewards!
+- Gold tier: Unleash the premium rewards!
 Think free entrees, exclusive menu items, or priority reservations.
 This tier should feel truly special, rewarding your most loyal customers.

-6. My Chili’s Rewards Personalizes Deals
+7. My Chili’s Rewards personalizes deals

 Program type: Item-based